tezizzm/DotNetCoreWorkshopAdvanced/Exercises/Exercise #2 Configuration.md

         app.UseSwaggerUi3(settings => settings.Path = "");
         ```

 5. In the root directory navigate to the appsettings.json file and add an entry for spring and spring cloud config like the below snippet.
-These settings tell Eureka to register our service instance with the Eureka Server.
+These values represent settings in Spring Cloud Config Server which indicate such things as the currently executing environment.
 Where appropriate replace the `{initials}` placeholder with your initials.

     ```json
     {